Have you ever heard of Golden Spike National Historical Park aka Promontory Point Utah?

 The Gold Spike National Historical Park is a little less than an hour and a half from Salt Lake City.
 It is really far off the main highway!
 (About 28 miles off of the highway.)
 There are also no other touristy sites in the vicinity, so it will take some commitment to make this stop part of your trip.

 In 1869, reporters and railroad officials stated that the railroad was completed at Promontory Point Utah.
 This is false information that has continued throughout our history.
 Promontory Point Utah is actually 35 miles south of the Golden Spike National Historical Park.

 When visiting the site, you will want to make sure you enter Golden Spike National Historical Park into your GPS and not Promontory Point Utah.
 We did not have any trouble getting a GPS signal.

 The transcontinental railroad is a huge part of Utah history.

 Two of my kids had programs this year about the Golden Spike.
 They taught us through song about how the railroad connected the east coast to the west coast!
 Check out the song provided by the Utah 4th grade program song lyric script.

-2019 was the 150 year anniversary of this great event.
-Reenactments are common every single day, but in honor of the 150 year celebration a special reenactment was performed.
+2019 was the 150th anniversary of this great event.
+Reenactments are common every single day, but in honor of the 150-year celebration, a special reenactment was performed.

 For your viewing pleasure, you can watch part of the celebration!
 This is provided by the special website that was created for this, called Spike 150.